 - Kombucha.
 Here’s where we go a little left-of-centre from the traditional, and suggest a culinary wild card.
 Stick with us, though.
 Kombucha is full of probiotic good bacteria, which for our gut is a welcome reprieve this time of year.
 A fermented tea drink with a vinegary, piquant taste, you can actually give it a sense of seasonal jolly by adding spices and fruits, or even using it as a base for some celebratory cocktails.
 Not at all as odd as it first sounded now, is it?

 - Collagen.
-No surprises that we would be mentioning this, but it really is a powerhouse punch of well-being that will help your gut in particular.
+No surprises that we would be mentioning this, but it really is a powerhouse punch of well-being that may help your gut in particular.
 So many of our customers use collagen to help combat conditions such as leaky gut or IBS, which can really flare up during the silly season.
-Although we have a specific Gut Health blend of collagen which is best consumed by firstly creating a paste and then adding this to your drink or food of choice, our pure bovine or marine collagen powders will effortlessly dissolve into your meal.
+Although we have a specific Digestive Enzyme Collagen blend, which is best consumed by firstly creating a paste and then adding this to your drink or food of choice, our pure bovine or marine collagen powders will effortlessly dissolve into your meal.
 As such, they make exceptionally effective but discreet additions to any winter warming dish on the menu, including baked goods.
 And for those times we you’ve over-indulged and find yourself bloated in front of the TV unable to move (because you’re so stuffed or you over did the mulled wine and dread the thought of Boxing Day being wiped out), then try our Activated Charcoal capsules - perfect for easing or preventing any food or booze hangovers!

 #5 Keep up your (non alcoholic) fluids